swshon/arabic-dialect-identification/README.md

 Or, if you participate MGB-5 Challenge, you can request original wav files to organizer.
 Please find contact information below or fill the form [here](https://forms.gle/CXoQg3HJ4mGoAYhJ6).

 # How to use data
 Each data folder consisted of "segments", "utt2lang", "wav.scp" files.
 These file format is exactly same as Kaldi data preparation.
+You don't need "segments file if you downloaded ADI17 dataset from MGB-5 organizer.

     segments: segment-level id, YouTube id, start, end time stamp(of segment)
-    utt2lang: YouTube id, dialect label (one of 17 dialects) wav.scp: YouTube id, wav file location (you should change the /your_own_folder/ to the directory you downloaded
+    utt2lang: YouTube id, dialect label (one of 17 dialects) wav.scp: YouTube id, wav file location (This file will be generated automatically in the example code)

 You can also find more examples at here (http://kaldi-asr.org/doc/data_prep.html)